RISCC Leadership Team

 Julie Richburg is an ecologist with The Trustees, the oldest regional land trust in MA.
 She works on restoration of native habitats including invasive plant control and improving resiliency to climate change.
 She is a member of MIPAG and co-founder of the Westfield River Watershed Invasive Species Partnership.

-Amanda Suzzi is a PhD student at UMass.
+Amanda Suzzi is a postdoctoral research fellow at Penn State.
 Her research focuses on geospatial analyses of interactions between species and the environment.

 RISCC Alums